IK Junkeren

 Idrettsklubben Junkeren ("Junkeren" means "The Junker") is a Norwegian sports club from Bodø, Nordland.
 It has sections for association football and team handball.

 The women's handball team played in the highest Norwegian league in the 1990s.

-The men's football team currently plays in the Norwegian Second Division, the third tier of the Norwegian football league system.
-The club has played in the Norwegian Third Division from 2004 to 2006 and from 2011 to 2022.
+The men's football team played in the Norwegian Second Division, the third tier of the Norwegian football league system, in 2023 and 2024.
+The club has played in the Norwegian Third Division from 2004 to 2006, from 2011 to 2022 and from 2025.